deepset-ai/haystack/CONTRIBUTING.md

 and smooth out the experience for all involved.
 The community looks forward to your contributions!

 > [!TIP]
-> If you like Haystack, but just don't have time to contribute, that's fine.
+> If you like Haystack but just don't have time to contribute, that's fine.
 There are other easy ways to support the
 > project and show your appreciation, which we would also be very happy about:
 > - Star this repository
 > - Tweet about it